 - $7/SF to install a tile roof

-Installation pricing can vary widely depending on the roof’s access challenges, brand, warranty, residential vs. commercial, etc. The most important variable for pricing is the size, as significant economies of scale exist in sedum, extensive (<4” media) roofs.
+Installation pricing vary depending on the roof’s access challenges, brand, warranty, residential vs. commercial, etc. The most important variable for pricing is the size, as significant economies of scale exist in sedum, extensive (<4” media) roofs.

 Keep in mind, plants are a tax-deductible business expense.
 When you sell a house, you pay capital gains tax on the difference between the sale price and your adjusted basis.
 The IRS lists landscaping, installing a sprinkler system, or building a walkway or driveway as outdoor improvements that adjust your basis.